 Have you recently faced a laptop repair issue and worried about repair costs hitting the roof?
-Most people who use laptops are not familiar with the working and availability of individual components, which places them at the mercy of laptop repair services for the smallest of repair jobs.
+Most people who use laptops are not familiar with the inner workings and or availability of individual components, which places them at the mercy of laptop repair services for the smallest of repair jobs.

 Here are 5 simple laptop repair hacks that will serve you well if you’re a DIY enthusiast and will also help you save cash.